Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 [//]: # (You can now export your favorite Perplexity Pages into markdown files!
 Just click the extension icon and see the magic happen!)

 [//]: # (And in 2.9.6: / Previously, in 2.9.6: / Before that, in 2.9.6: / Some days ago, in 2.9.6: / )

+[//]: # (Just click the extension icon when you're on ChatGPT.ai and see the magic happen!)

+[//]: # (The chatbot who knows all is now supported!)

+[//]: # (The one you know all is now supported!)

+[//]: # (The one you were waiting for is now supported!
+You can now export your ChatGPT conversations!
+Just click the extension icon when you're on ChatGPT.ai and see the magic happen!)

+[//]: # (The one behind everything)

+[//]: # (The original chatbot is now supported!)

+[//]: # (You can now export your ChatGPT conversations!
+Just click the extension icon when you're on ChatGPT.ai and see the magic happen!)